ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 })
 ```

-Note that the above Promise will not be returning any value, aka void, so the defined onFulfilled
+Note that the above Promise will not be returning any value, aka void, so the defined <code>onFulfilled</code>
-callback require us to define a passed value since none will be passed.
+callback doesn't require us to define a passed value since none will be passed.

 Let us now look at a case where a simple value is return by the defined Promise instance.